Posts

 Image

 Good Friday: The Depth of His Love Sisters, Today is Good Friday, a day that brings a quiet weight to our hearts.
 It’s the kind of day that makes us slow down and sit still, even when our minds want to run ahead to Easter Sunday.
 But today is meant to be different.
 Set apart.
 A day to remember the cost.
 I woke up this morning thinking about the Cross, not in a theological way (though that matters deeply), but in a personal way.
 As a wife, a mom, a ministry partner, a woman trying to hold it all together most days, I needed to be reminded that Jesus carried more than just a wooden beam up that hill.
 He carried me.
 He carried you .
 He carried our brokenness, our shame, our guilt, our exhaustion, our tears cried behind closed doors.
-Every betrayal, every anxiety, every time we’ve felt unseen or misunderstood—He bore it all.
+Every betrayal, every anxiety, every time we’ve felt unseen or misunderstood, He bore it all.
 Silently.
 Willingly.
 Lovingly.
 Isaiah 53:4 says, “Surely he has borne our griefs and carried our sorrows.”
 Not just the sin, but the grief.
 The sorrow .
-The heavi...
+The heav...

 Image